 The home has an informal and rugged feel, with stone or wide plank wood floors.
 The 750-square foot informal living room with pecked cypress wood walls and a fireplace as tall as a person, expresses warmth and distinction.
 Working with Heritage Builders has its advantages, check out here you will have the ability to dispatch our mobile flooring showroom to your client’s home or office.

 Despite its informality, the home’s proportions and quality of finishes are stately.
 The 27-foot long dining room can seat 50 for a formal dinner.
 A master bedroom suite boasts a presidential sized office and equally lavish executive bathroom with all plumbing fixtures done by the Ground Zero Plumbing & AC .
 The master bathroom has been recently renovated.
 A wall of windows and door look out to a totally private courtyard framed in green.

-On the second floor are two guest bedrooms and an enormous informal living area, a perfect recreation area.
+On the second floor are two guest bedrooms and an enormous informal living area with great flooring built by experts from Epoxy Floor Coating Chattanooga, a perfect recreation area.
 Like the President’s house, this home has a minimally attached two-story guesthouse.
 This one, however, looks over the large swimming pool with a diving rock and extensive gardens.

 The home is somewhat larger than the Bush home, and sits on a considerably larger lot – 1.288 acres – with phenomenal views of the ascending 50 acres of treetops of the two adjacent estates.
 Offered at $2,695,000, it’s remarkably less expensive than the home the President purchased a few months ago.